spacetelescope/stwcs/doc/source/fits_conventions.rst

 the HST ground systems for start of each exposure and recorded as the VAFACTOR keyword in each image's science extension header.
 This term, though, does not get included in the default CD matrix computed by the ground systems.
 As a result, it needs to be accounted for when reading in the distortion model polynomial coefficients from the IDCTAB reference table.
-Folding in the VAFACTOR into the polynomial enables the computation of new values for the CD matrix and SIP keywords applicable to this specific exposure without requiring any further use of the VAFACTOR keyword when applying this distortion model to the image.
+The VAFACTOR scaling factor gets folded into the computation of new values for the CD matrix for this specific exposure without requiring any further use of the VAFACTOR keyword when applying this distortion model to the science image.
+It also gets used to correct the reference position of each chip on the sky, each chip's CRVAL value, to account for this aberration.

 Time-Dependent Distortion